Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

-In order to compute the quantities in Eqs.~\eqref{eq:OmegaF}-\eqref{eq:Gammaf} we need to determine the Lorentz-vector $\Sigma^\mu_{L/R}$ (where we have suppressed its CTP-indices).
-This is defined via $\SiSh_{L/R} = P_{R/L} \gamma_\mu \Sigma^\mu_{L/R}$ and can be expressed in terms of the Lorentz vectors it depends on, namely $p^\mu$, the momentum of the particle, and $u^\mu$, the plasma reference vector with $u^2 =1$ and $u^0 > 0$.
+Next, we need to determine the Lorentz-vector $\Sigma^\mu_{L/R}$ (where we have suppressed its CTP-indices), which is defined via $\SiSh_{L/R} = P_{R/L} \gamma_\mu \Sigma^\mu_{L/R}$ and can be expressed in terms of the Lorentz vectors it depends on, namely $p^\mu$, the momentum of the particle, and $u^\mu$, the plasma reference vector with $u^2 =1$ and $u^0 > 0$.
 In what follows, we choose to work in the rest frame of the plasma, implying $u^{\mu}=(1,\vec{0})$.
-One can show that the self-energy can be decomposed as
+The self-energy can be decomposed as

-as can be shown by contracting the same expression once with $k^\mu$ and once with $u^{\mu}$.
-These quantities have to be determined for both the Hermitian and anti-Hermitian self-energies.
-Moreover, they can be decomposed into a vacuum ($T=0$) and a thermal part ($T\neq0$).
-The first is given by the full self-energy evaluated in the $T \rightarrow 0$ limit of all distribution functions involved in the calculation, while the latter contains the rest.
+as can be shown by contracting the $\Sigma^\mu(k)$ once with $k^\mu$ and once with $u^{\mu}$.
+The quantities above, $\mc{K}^{\mc{H}/\mc{A}}$ and $\mc{U}^{\mc{H}/\mc{A}}$, have to be determined for both the Hermitian and anti-Hermitian self-energies.
+The complete derivation of $\mathcal{K}^{\mc{H}/\mc{A}}$ and $\mathcal{U}^{\mc{H}/\mc{A}}$ is long and tedious, and parts of them need to be determined numerically.
+Importantly, we keep track of the mass of the vector-like fermion $F$, which complicates the analytical structure of our results.
+On the contrary, the SM fermion $f$ can be regarded as massless since we restrict ourselves to DM production in the unbroken electroweak symmetry phase.
+We present the full expressions in Appendix~\ref{sec:AppC}.